open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 - `span_count`: Sample based on the minimum and/or maximum number of spans, inclusive.
 If the sum of all spans in the trace is outside the range threshold, the trace will not be sampled.
 - `boolean_attribute`: Sample based on boolean attribute (resource and record).
 - `ottl_condition`: Sample based on given boolean OTTL condition (span and span event).
 - `and`: Sample based on multiple policies, creates an AND policy
+- `rare_spans`: Sample low-frequency spans based on counting unique spans
 - `composite`: Sample based on a combination of above samplers, with ordering and rate allocation per sampler.
 Rate allocation allocates certain percentages of spans per policy order.
   For example if we have set max_total_spans_per_second as 100 then we can set rate_allocation as follows
   1. test-composite-policy-1 = 50 % of max_total_spans_per_second = 50 spans_per_second